Evidence-based resources are comprised of single research studies, critically appraised topics and articles, systematic reviews, and meta analyses.

 The evidence pyramid depicts the level of the quality of evidence for each type of resource.

 Evidence-based practice is the integration of a clinician's expertise supported by evidence-based research and informed by a patient's values and preferences.

 "What is Evidence-Based Practice?"

 by Duke University Medical Center is licensed under CC BY-NC-SA 4.0

-There are both Library resources and Web resources for searching for evidence-based practices (EBP).
+There are both Library resources and Web resources for searching for evidence-based.
 The difference for you is that many of the library resources will be immediately available for you in full-text.
 Resources found in other EBP resources may need to be requested via Interlibrary Loan.

 Research Articles, Systematic Reviews, and Meta analyses